 Different liquids will react to lye differently than plain water.
 You might have the soapmaking process down pat when using water, only to be surprised that when adding coffee to your lye instead, you end up with a foul-smelling brown soup.
 The good news is that the smell doesn’t remain in the final soap, but the moral of the story is to expect the unexpected when you're substituting the water in your lye solution and work slowly and carefully.

 There’s a lot of debate as to whether the healing or moisturizing qualities of the liquid actually survive the reaction with the lye; some do and some don’t.
 But even if they don't, using a liquid other than water adds interest, fun, and a personal touch to your soap.

-Using Other Liquids
+Using Other Liquids in Lye

 - Place your lye pitcher inside of a roasting pan or in the sink to mix it.
-That way, if it does bubble over, the lye solution won’t go onto the counter or floor.
+This way, if it does bubble over, the lye solution won’t go onto the counter or floor.

 - Work in an area that has very good ventilation.
-The fumes from the mixture will be heavy and foul smelling.
+The fumes from the mixture will be heavy and foul-smelling.

 - If you’re working with a carbonated beverage, like beer, make sure that it is completely flat.
 Leave it out on the counter for several days, stirring often.
-Remember, absolutely, completely flat.